cmp-202/ssh2shell/README.md

   onCommandTimeout:    function(command, response, sshObj, stream, connection) {
    //optional code for responding to command timeout
    //response is the text response from the command up to it timing out
-   //stream object allows being able to respond to the timeout without having to close the connection
+   //stream object used  to respond to the timeout without having to close the connection
    //connection object gives access to close the shell using connection.end() },
   onEnd:               function( sessionText, sshObj ) {